inducer/pycuda/doc/driver.rst

 .. class:: In(array)

     Inherits from :class:`ArgumentHandler`.
-Indicates that :class:`buffer`
+Indicates that :ref:`python:bufferobjects`
     *array* should be copied to the compute device before invoking the kernel.

 .. class:: Out(array)

     Inherits from :class:`ArgumentHandler`.
-Indicates that :class:`buffer`
+Indicates that :ref:`python:bufferobjects`
     *array* should be copied off the compute device after invoking the kernel.

 .. class:: InOut(array)

     Inherits from :class:`ArgumentHandler`.
-Indicates that :class:`buffer`
+Indicates that :ref:`python:bufferobjects`
     *array* should be copied both onto the compute device before invoking the kernel, and off it afterwards.